 In today’s competitive world, it is change or die.
-Those enterprises that cling to yesterday’s ways lose ground to the enterprises that can adapt and compete in a changing world.
+Those enterprises that cling to yesterday’s ways lose ground to the intelligent enterprises that can adapt and compete in a changing world.
 But adapting and competing in a changing world is not an easy feat!
 Many companies have failed in their efforts, some disastrously so.
 Adaptation and change require agility and agility is hard to achieve in a large enterprise.

 The large, well-known consulting houses all agree that agility is a desirable characteristic of an enterprise.
 Implementing practices that result in successful agile enterprises, however, is a much less certain undertaking.
 In his writings on innovation, Clayton Christensen points out that few large enterprises remain competitive over time, largely as a result of their inability to change.
 While management may be very committed to change, the middle layers of large enterprises react to change negatively and suppress practices that enable change.